spack/spack/lib/spack/docs/workflows.rst

 ^^^^^^^^^^

-The ``spack setup`` development workflow provides better automation, flexibility and safety than workflows relying on environment modules or filesystem views.
+The ``spack setup`` development workflow provides better automation, flexibility, and safety than workflows relying on environment modules or file-system views.
 However, it has some drawbacks:

 #.
-It currently works only with projects that use the CMake build
+It works only with projects that use the CMake build
    system.
-Support for other build systems is not hard to build, but will require a small amount of effort for each build system to be supported.
+Support for other build systems is not hard to build, but will require a small effort for each build system to be supported.
 It might not work well with some IDEs.

 #.
-It only works with packages that sub-class ``StagedPackage``.
+It only works with packages that subclass ``StagedPackage``.
    Currently, most Spack packages do not.
-Converting them is not hard; but must be done on a package-by-package basis.
+Converting them is not hard, but must be done opackage by package.

 #.
 It requires that users are comfortable with Spack, as they
    integrate Spack explicitly in their workflow.
 Not all users are